Human Reproductive System

 a) Ovaries:

 They produce the female reproductive cell called egg or ovum (plural ova).
 They periodically release eggs into the fallopian tubes by a process called ovulation.
-They also secrete hormones like estrogen and progesterone that play roles in the menstrual cycle and fertility.
+The endocrine gland also secrete hormones like estrogen and progesterone that play roles in the menstrual cycle and fertility.

 b) Fallopian tubes: